proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 How to contribute?
 ==================

-Contributions of any size are highly welcomed and highly appreciated!
-You can make a high impact on ProPlot just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.
+Contributions of any size are highly appreciated!
+You can make a significant impact on ProPlot just by using it and reporting `issues <https://github.com/lukelbd/proplot/issues>`__.

-The following sections cover some general guidelines regarding development in ProPlot for maintainers and contributors.
+The following sections cover some general guidelines regarding development in ProPlot for contributors.
 Feel free to suggest improvements or changes in the workflow.

 Feature requests and feedback